aleximmer/Laplace/examples/reward_modeling_example.md

-# Bayesian Bradley-Terry Reward Modeling with `laplace-torch`
+## Full Example: Bayesian Bradley-Terry Reward Modeling

 The `laplace-torch` library can also be used to "Bayesianize" a pretrained Bradley-Terry reward model, popular in large language models.
 See <http://arxiv.org/abs/2009.01325>